 After 31 people across 16 states were hospitalized due to e-coli bacteria, health officials are strongly advising consumers to throw out any romaine lettuce they may have purchased recently.
 Although the bacteria have been traced to Arizona, no particular grower or distributor has yet been linked with the outbreak of a strong strain of e-coli.
 According to the U.S Centers for Disease Control and Prevention, nine people have suffered serious kidney failure as a result of contracting e-coli from the affected romaine lettuce.
 Aside from the 31 who have been hospitalized, another 22 have fallen ill from eating the lettuce, with cases reported across Alaska, Arizona, California, Louisiana, Montana, Washington, Idaho, Missouri, Illinois, Michigan, Ohio, Pennsylvania, New York, New Jersey, Connecticut, and Virginia.

 A product liability claim can generally be filed where a person has become ill or sustained injuries due to using a defective product.
-For the purposes of these claims, a defective product is one which is unsafe to be used as intended, whether down to a manufacturing defect, design defect, or failure to warn of hazards.
+For the purposes of these claims, a defective product is one that is unsafe to be used as intended, whether down to a manufacturing defect, design defect, or failure to warn of hazards.
 Food can qualify for product liability cases and, depending on the outcome of the investigation into this romaine lettuce e-coli outbreak, it may be possible to file a lawsuit if you have fallen ill.

 Since 1997, our Sherman Oaks product liability attorneys have been successfully handling cases relating to a plethora of defective products, including: